 Internal market: The mechanisms for issuing and trading securities within a nation, including its domestic market and foreign market.

 Internal measure: The number of days that a firm can finance operations without additional cash income.

-Internal rate of return: Dollar-weighted rate of return.
-Discount rate at which the net present value (NPV) investment is zero.
+Internal rate of return: The dollar-weighted rate of return.
+The discount rate at which the net present value (NPV) investment is zero.
 The rate at which a bond's future cash flows, discounted back to today, equals its price.